siri-ya/SeCor/README.md

 bash ./shell/evaluate.sh <CUDA_ID> <OUTPUT_DIR> <DATASET>
 ```

-The output_dir should be same as the setting in the 'instruct.sh'."# SeCor"
+The output_dir should be same as the setting in the 'instruct.sh'.
-"# SeCor"